StateArchivesOfNorthCarolina/docker_dmc/README.md

 It also produces, optionally, a serialized JSON version of an EAXS encoded account.

-Added a config.yml file.
-Currently it only takes one path where the output of DarcMailCLI will be.

 # Requirements
 * Python 3
 * lxml